guydoshlab/ribofootPrinter2/README.md

 openpyxl v3.1.5

 ## Alignment files
 *ribofootPrinter* is compatible with bowtie1 aligned SAM files.
-We use the MANEv1.4_shortnames.fasta reduced transcriptome file for alignments, found [here](https://github.com/guydoshlab/ribofootPrinter2.0-beta/tree/main/preparation/MANE_v1.4_Preparation/output_files).
+We use the bowtie indexed version of the MANEv1.4_shortnames.fasta reduced transcriptome file for alignments (EBWT file extension), found [here](https://github.com/guydoshlab/ribofootPrinter2.0-beta/tree/main/preparation/MANE_v1.4_Preparation/output_files) (unzip before use).

 An overview on how to run the different *ribofootPrinter* scripts is listed below.
-This includes example code which can be used on the datasets provided [here](MENDELEY LINK).
+This includes example code which can be used directly on the datasets provided [here](MENDELEY LINK).

 Create a new directory in the ribofootPrinter folder and download the SAM files here:
 ```unix
 mkdir -p ./sam_files/
 ```

-More details on preparation of the MANE transcriptome for alignment (shortnames.FASTA) and ribofootPrinter (longnames.FASTA) can be found [here](https://github.com/guydoshlab/ribofootPrinter2.0-beta/tree/main/preparation/MANE_v1.4_Preparation/output_files).
+More details on preparation of the MANE transcriptome for alignment (shortnames.FASTA) and ribofootPrinter (longnames.FASTA) can be found [here](https://github.com/guydoshlab/ribofootPrinter2.0-beta/tree/main/preparation/MANE_v1.4_Preparation/).

 More details how to view your aligned reads in IGV can be found [here](https://github.com/guydoshlab/ribofootPrinter2.0-beta/tree/main/preparation/MANE_v1.4_IGV).